-Dental bridges are restorative appliances used to replace single and multiple missing teeth through the support of the neighboring natural teeth.
-At Prestige Dental Centers in Colorado Springs and Pueblo, our dental bridges are custom designed by our excellent doctors and lab dental bridges specialists locally to perfectly fit your smile and provide comprehensive solutions to tooth loss.
+Dental bridges are restorative appliances used to replace single or multiple missing teeth through the support of the neighboring natural teeth.
+At Prestige Dental Centers, our dental bridges are custom designed by our excellent doctors and dental lab specialists to perfectly fit your smile and provide comprehensive solutions to tooth loss.

 The Benefits of Dental Bridges

-Aside from the fact that teeth bridges offer patients a cosmetic and functional solution to missing teeth, they also provide some significant health benefits, too.
+Aside from the fact that bridges offer patients a cosmetic and functional solution to missing teeth, they also provide some significant health benefits.
 An exposed tooth socket provides an excellent breeding ground for bacteria, which can lead to a painful infection and the possible loss of the adjacent natural teeth.
-Gaps allow these neighboring teeth to become unstable and drift, causing structural problems for the entire tooth row.
+Gaps allow these neighboring teeth to become unstable and drift, causing structural problems for the entire row of teeth.

 What are Dental Bridges and How Do They Work?

 In the case of a single tooth replacement, dental bridges consist of three successive ceramic tooth crowns that have been fused together.
 The two outer crowns provide support for the middle crown, which is suspended between them much like a bridge (hence the name).
 The two natural teeth adjacent to the gap are prepared to accommodate the restoration and once it has been fitted, all three will resemble healthy natural teeth.

 In the case of multiple missing teeth, a partial bridge may be used.
 This appliance is attached to the neighboring natural teeth using metal clasps.
 While this subset of bridge provides a workable and aesthetic solution to missing teeth in the short term, experienced dentists do prefer to recommend dental implants for their superior function, lifespan and negligible impact upon the health of your remaining natural teeth.